-THIS Plantation is situated between Abbeville and Anderson, four miles Abbeville and Anderson, four miles from Abbeville on the State read, which runs through the propert.
-It contains a tract of three hundred and fity-two acres, and a Tanyard tract of thirty-four acres.
+Abbeville and Anderson, four miles from Abbeville and Anderson, four miles from Abbeville on the State read, which runs through the propert.
+It contains a tract of three bundred and fifty-two acres, and a Tanyard tract of thirty-four acres.
 About three hundred acres are woodland and eighty-six cleared.
-There are on both tracts ordinary farm houses, one a half stories, and fine spring water.
-Apply---EDWARD ROCHE, Oct 3, 1900-4--Abbeville, S. C.
+There was an both tracts ordinary farm buses are also both tracts ordinary farm buses. are on both tracts ordinary farm house one a half stories, and the spring water.

+Apply - EDWARD ROCHE, Oct 3, 1980 - Abbeville, S. C. Apply - Oct 3, 1990 - r